Top auction houses cancel Russian art sales in London - NewsBreak

 Earlier this month, Matthew Girling, the former CEO of Bonhams, told the Art Newspaper that people should boycott Phillips, which is owned by Russians Leonid Friedland and Leonid Strunin.
 Friedland and Strunin also own the Mercury Retail Group, one of the largest luxury goods retailers in Russia.

-Phillips, which posted a statement in support of Ukraine on Instagram, did not respond to a Reuters request for comment on the calls for a boycott.
+Phillips, which posted a statement in support of Ukraine on Instagram, did not respond to Reuters request for comment on the calls for boycott.

 Phillips’ London sale on March 3 showed no signs of a hit to demand and the auction house said it donated the 5.8 million pounds ($7.59 million) it brought in from commission and buyer’s premium to the Ukrainian Red Cross.